Search Results

 - Sacramento Regional Coalition to End Homelessness

-The 2022 Point in Time Count estimated 9,300 people experiencing homelessness at a point in time in Sacramento County, while Sacramento Steps Forward estimates between 16,500 - 20,000 people experiencing homelessness in the County on an annual basis - with at least 70% being unsheltered.
+to end and prevent homelessness in the Sacramento region through policy analysis, community education, civic engagement, collective organizing and advocacy The 2022 Point in Time Count estimated 9,300 people experiencing homelessness at a point in time in Sacramento County, while Sacramento Steps Forward estimates between 16,500 - 20,000 people experiencing homelessness in the County on an annual basis - with at least 70% being unsheltered.
 This is double the number of our unhoused neighbors in 2019, both as a point in time as well as on an annual basis.
 The County Park Rangers in 2018 issued 2,058 camping citations and closed 5,639 camps.
 This failed "Whack A Mole" Strategy creates significant housing and employment barriers for people experiencing homelessness Your Mom or Dad?
 Your sister or brother?
 Your son or daughter?
 Your next door neighbor?
 The 2022 Point in Time Count estimated 9,300 people experiencing homelessness at a point in time in Sacramento County, while Sacramento Steps Forward estimates between 16,500 - 20,000 people experiencing homelessness in the County on an annual basis - with at least 70% being unsheltered.
 This is double the number of our unhoused neighbors in 2019, both as a point in time as well as on an annual basis.
-1/11 IMPACT OF SWEEPS ON 2024 POINT IN TIME COUNT: 45.5% Increase in Sweeps in January 2024 LINK TO FACT SHEET NEW 2024 SACRAMENTO COUNTY FACT SHEET ON HOUSING AFFORDABILITY FOR RENTERS & OWNERS LINK TO FACT SHEET SRCEH'S CITY & COUNTY HOMELESS CRIMINALIZATION & SERVICES DASHBOARD If you are homeless - please call 211 and then #8 and download the 2023-24 Peoples Guide to Health, Welfare & Other Services: Sacramento City & County: www.peoplesguidesac.org Or scan the QR code below using your phone's camera The Guide is a directory & self-advocacy guide to the following services: Sponsored by: Mailing address: SRCEH 1026 Florin Road, #349, Sacramento, CA 95831
+1/11 FEDERAL HOMELESSNESS EXECUTIVE ORDER: ENDING CRIIME AND DISORDER ON AMERICA'S STREETS On July 24, 2025, the White House issued an executive order aimed at criminalizing people experiencing homelessness, Ending Crime and Disorder on American Streets.
+The major components of the executive order include: 1.
+End the federal governments support for "housing first;" 2.
+End the federal governments support for "harm reduction" programs; 3.
+Prioritize funding for states and cities to enforce bans on open drug use, camping, loitering and squatting; 4.
+Orders the Attorney General to make federal funds available for removing encampments; 5.
+Prioritizes involuntary commitment for unhoused people with mental health issues; 6.
+Threatens to divert funding away from programs that don't push people into treatment facilities; 7.
+Prioritizes funding to expand mental health and drug courts SRCEH'S CITY & COUNTY HOMELESS CRIMINALIZATION & SERVICES DASHBOARD If you are homeless - please call 211 and then #8 and download the 2023-24 Peoples Guide to Health, Welfare & Other Services: Sacramento City & County: www.peoplesguidesac.org Or scan the QR code below using your phone's camera The Guide is a directory & self-advocacy guide to the following services: Sponsored by: Mailing address: SRCEH 1026 Florin Road, #349, Sacramento, CA 95831

 - Sign Up for Action Alerts & E-News | srceh-